bootstrap-vue/bootstrap-vue/src/components/form-textarea/README.md

 <!-- form-textarea-1.vue -->
 ```

-## Displayed rows
-To set the height of `<b-form-textarea>`, set the `rows` prop to the desired number of
-rows.
-If no value is provided to `rows`, then it will default to `2` (the browser
-default and minimum acceptable value).
-Setting it to null or a value below 2 will
-result in the default of `2` being used.

-### Disable resize handle
-Some web browsers will allow the user to re-size the height of the textarea.
-To disable this feature, set the `no-resize` prop to `true`.

-### Auto height
-`<b-form-textarea>` can also automatically adjust its height (text rows) to fit the content,
-even as the user enters text.

-To set the initial minimum height (in rows), set the `rows` prop to the desired
-number of lines (or leave it at the default of `2`).

-To limit the maximum rows that the text area will grow to (before showing a scrollbar),
-set the `max-rows` prop to the maximum number of lines of text.

 ## Control sizing
 Set text height using the `size` prop to `sm` or `lg` for small or large respectively.